kitnil/awesome/README.md

 ## Perl

+- [git-spark](https://github.com/kablamo/git-spark) - Plot your commit history on the command line with sparklines.
+A mash up of git and spark and Perl.
 - [clyrics](https://github.com/trizen/clyrics) - An extensible lyrics fetcher, with daemon support for cmus and mocp.
 - [youtube-viewer](https://github.com/trizen/youtube-viewer) - Lightweight application for searching and streaming videos from YouTube.
 - [paste.pl](https://github.com/formorer/paste.pl) - paste.debian.net implementation